JasonPaulGithub/Maze-API-Brute-Force-Tech_Test/README.md

 You send commands to your player via Rest Api calls.
 You can; enter maze, pick up coins, head to the exit, leave the maze (etc).
-More information can be found here: https://maze.hightechict.nl/dox/amazing-openapi.html#/
+More information can be found here: https://maze.hightechict.nl/dox/amazing-openapi.html#/ Update- You can still see the project, but the Link is dead, sorry :(

 This was coded from scratch in two days.